 While content frequency plays a role in search engine optimization, just how much content do business owners such as yourself need to produce?
 Your SEO consultant may have requested you produce enough content to satisfy the requirements of some arbitrary frequency metric.
-Here at digital marketing agency, we aren’t advising you to mindlessly blog.
+Here at our Chicago SEO agency, we aren’t advising you to mindlessly blog.
 Producing massive amounts of bland, mediocre content just doesn’t work.
 While you may attract the Google traffic at some point, this content may or may not serve its intended purpose.
 Producing poor or mediocre content is not contributing to your business’s bottom line.
 Your content needs a strategy and a reason to exist.
 Every piece needs to have a purpose before it’s inception.
 Your expertise as a business, and what you want to say to your future customers matters more than SEO metrics.

 Table of Contents

 - 1. Content.
 It’s Not All About The Blog Posts

 - 2. Setting The Goals For Your Content